Pig joint supplements

 Dropped Pasterns in Pigs

 Dropped pasterns in pigs, a condition that can significantly impact their mobility and overall health, are of increasing concern among pig farmers and veterinarians.
 This condition is characterized by the weakening or failure of the tendons and ligaments supporting the pig's pasterns, causing the animal to walk on its dewclaws or even the lower leg.
-Understanding the causes, effects, and management strategies for dropped pasterns is crucial for maintaining the well-being of pigs and ensuring the profitability of pig farming operations.
+Understanding the causes, effects, and management strategies for dropped pasterns is crucial for maintaining the well-being of pigs, supporting effective pig mobility care, and ensuring the profitability of pig farming operations.

 What are Dropped Pasterns in Pigs?

 Dropped pasterns refer to the abnormal lowering of the pig's pastern joint, located between the hoof and the fetlock.
 In healthy pigs, the pastern joint remains relatively straight, providing stability and support for the pig's body weight.
-However, in cases of dropped pasterns, this joint collapses, leading to an altered gait, discomfort, and potentially severe lameness.
+However, in cases of pastern problems in pigs, this joint collapses, leading to an altered gait, discomfort, and potentially severe lameness.
+Early recognition of dropped pasterns in pigs allows farmers to implement timely pig pastern support strategies.

 Causes of Dropped Pasterns in Pigs